jcuene/Working-Ideas/README.md

-Sites
+Interesting Sites
 =====

-Sites to check out
+This will be a list of interesting sites to check out.

 Funny sites are important to read when there is content worth sharing